bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 I remember now.
 That was interesting.
 Now I think that's an important practical point which I kind of glossed over, but I don't think it should stop it from working.
-But it does connect to another point, which is this whole thing about timing, like Will people be comfortable with doing these kind of structures that take hours?
+But it does connect to another point, which is this whole thing about timing, like will people be comfortable with doing these kind of structures that take hours?
-Now, I showed a kind of a, you know, paradise version where everything's perfect and somebody gets to do a PayJoin, somebody gets to splice into a channel, somebody gets a payment.
+Now, I showed a kind of a paradise version where everything's perfect and somebody gets to do a PayJoin, somebody gets to splice into a channel, somebody gets a payment.
 But does Bob, Bob might have to wait six hours for that payment, because I don't want to broadcast all those transactions right at once, so are we really gonna have external payments in those structures?
 Maybe not, maybe mostly it'll be more like what CoinJoin is today, where a lot of people are getting together and maybe there's a market, some people get paid a fee.
 That's why I was really keen on the idea of designing an off-chain fee element to it because I think I mean in theory you could apply that same idea to JoinMarket it's just unfortunate we don't have PTLCs yet they're very powerful and this is a very good example to me of why they're powerful.
 People talk about breaking the correlation in the route which is great and everything but you know this you can swap signatures for secrets it's really powerful yeah.

-Audience: And contrarily to single transaction CoinJoin there's a backup problem as well.
+[Audience]: And contrarily to single transaction CoinJoin there's a backup problem as well.

-Adam Gibson: Well yeah One of the disadvantages we listed was you have to treat these pre-signed transactions as well as money.
+[Adam Gibson]: Well yeah One of the disadvantages we listed was you have to treat these pre-signed transactions as well as money.
 Not necessarily as secrets, of course, yeah, but that's the other thing.
 They're not secret even though they are money.
 So you could have like a watchtower kind of design.